RoboJackets/robocup-software/README.md

 http://robojackets.github.io/robocup-software/

-Note: The doxygen documentation site above is updated automacally using travis-ci.
-See our .travis.yml file for more info.
+Note: The doxygen documentation site above is updated automacally using circle-ci.
+See our autoupdate-docs.sh file for more info.

 ## Testing
 We use [gtest](https://code.google.com/p/googletest/) for unit-testing our software, which can be run by running `make tests`.
 To add a test to be run with the rest of the bunch, add a new file in soccer/tests.